Mark Cuban: Investments in startups

 In April 2007, Cuban partnered with Mascot Books to publish his first children's book, Let's Go, Mavs!.
-In November 2011, he wrote a 30,000-word e-book, How to Win at the Sport of Business: If I Can Do It, You Can Do It, which he described as "a way to get motivated".
+In November 2011, he wrote a 30,000-word e-book (60 to 120 pages), How to Win at the Sport of Business: If I Can Do It, You Can Do It, which he described as "a way to get motivated".

 In October 2008, Cuban started Bailoutsleuth.com as a grassroots, online portal for oversight over the U.S. government's $700 billion "bailout" of financial institutions.
+It no longer exists as a website.

 In September 2010, Cuban provided an undisclosed amount of venture capital to store-front analytics company Motionloft.
-According to the company's CEO Jon Mills, he cold-emailed Cuban on a whim with the business proposition and claimed Cuban quickly responded that he would like to hear more.
+According to the company's CEO Jon Mills, he cold-emailed Cuban on a whim with the business proposition and said Cuban quickly responded that he would like to hear more.
 Mills credited that sentence for launching the company.
 In November 2013, several investors questioned Cuban about Mills' representation of a pending acquisition of Motionloft.
 Cuban denied an acquisition was in place.
 Mills was terminated as CEO of Motionloft by stockholders on December 1, 2013, and in February 2014 was arrested by the FBI and charged with wire fraud; it was alleged that Mills misrepresented to investors that Motionloft was going to be acquired by Cisco.
 Cuban has gone on record to state that the technology, which at least in part is meant to serve the commercial real estate industry, is "game changing" for tenants.

-In 2019, Cuban, Ashton Kutcher, Steve Watts and Watts' wife Angela, invested a 50% stake in Veldskoen shoes fledgling U.S. business.
+In 2019, Cuban, Ashton Kutcher, Steve Watts and Watts' wife Angela acquired a 50% stake in Veldskoen Shoes' United States business.
 In 2021, Cuban, Pantera Capital, BlockTower, Hashed, Cadenza Ventures (backed by 100x Group), CMS and QCP Capital backed a layer-2 decentralized exchange protocol, Injective Protocol and their CEO Eric Chen.
 Also in late 2021, Cuban purchased the entire town of Mustang, Texas, a 77-acre town in Navarro County.
-He told the Dallas Morning News that a buddy needed to sell it and, "I don't know what if anything I will do with it."
+He told the Dallas Morning News that a friend needed to sell it, and "I don't know what if anything I will do with it."